lassounski/csv-uploader/README.md

 Further steps:
 - Add proper loggin with Logback
 - Have a Global Exception handler to handle various exceptional scenarios
-- Add a Validator for the incoming CSV file
 - Use the target database running in TestContainers for integration testing